-On this course you will be challenged to study the development of systems with the capabilities to perceive, learn, store information, reason about what is known, communicate using human language and interact with the physical environment.
+Study the development of computational systems that can perceive, learn, store information, reason about what is known, communicate using human language and interact with the physical environment.

-You'll gain a thorough grounding in Computer Science in the first two years.
-In the following years you will then sharpen your focus on AI, taking AI modules and an individual project.
-Your specialist modules will allow you to cover themes such as natural language processing, machine learning, computer vision, intelligent agents and game AI.
+On this integrated Masters, you will gain a thorough grounding in computer science then focus on themes such as natural language processing, machine learning, computer vision, intelligent agents and game AI.

 This course is recognised by BCS, the Chartered Institute for IT, for the purposes of fully meeting the educational requirement for Chartered IT Professional (CITP), CITP Further Learning and Chartered Engineer (CEng).

 This course is also recognised by Institution of Engineering and Technology (IET) for the purposes of fulfilment of the educational requirement for CEng registration.

 Our research ranked 7th overall in the UK and 5th for impact [Times Higher Education ranking of the 2014 Research Excellence Framework]